KimbleKe/AlgorithmsAndCodingChallenges/CodingChallengeSolutions/BinaryGap/readme.md

+Problem: Find longest sequence of zeros in binary representation of an integer

 Problem Statement
 Given a positive integer N, find the longest sequence of consecutive zeros in its binary representation that is surrounded by ones at both ends.
 Return the length of this longest gap.